-- The last 5 years have seen a renewed interest in probabilistic perspectives on numerical tasks such as quadrature, ODE and PDE solution, optimisation, etc. - This builds upon a long history of such ideas (Poincaré, 1896; Larkin, 1970; Diaconis, 1988; Skilling, 1992). - There are many ways to motivate this modelling choice: - To a statistician's eye, numerical tasks look like inverse problems. - Worst-case errors are often too pessimistic perhaps we should adopt an average-case viewpoint (Traub et al., 1988; Ritter, 2000)? - If discretisation error is not properly accounted for, then biased and over-confident inferences result (Conrad et al., 2016).
-However, the necessary numerical analysis in nonlinear and evolutionary contexts is hard! - Accounting for the impact of discretisation error in a statistical way allows forward and Bayesian inverse problems to speak a common statistical language. - To make these ideas precise and to relate them to one another, some concrete definitions are needed!
+- The last 5 years have seen a renewed interest in probabilistic perspectives on numerical tasks e.g. quadrature, ODE and PDE solution, optimisation continuing a theme with a long heritage: Poincaré (1896); Larkin (1970); Diaconis (1988); Skilling (1992). - There are many ways to motivate this modelling choice: - To a statistician's eye, numerical tasks look like inverse problems. - Worst-case errors are often too pessimistic perhaps we should adopt an average-case viewpoint (Traub et al., 1988; Ritter, 2000; Trefethen, 2008)? - "Big data" problems often require (random) subsampling. - If discretisation error is not properly accounted for, then biased and over-confident inferences result (Conrad et al., 2016).
+However, the necessary numerical analysis in nonlinear and evolutionary contexts can be hard! - Accounting for the impact of discretisation error in a statistical way allows forward and Bayesian inverse problems to speak a common statistical language. - To make these ideas precise and to relate them to one another, some concrete definitions are needed!